Dr Tessa Gordelier

 Telephone: 01326 253752

 Tessa’s background is in Mechanical Engineering; she holds a MEng, is a Chartered Engineer and a Chartered Energy Engineer.
 Prior to joining the Renewable Energy Team, Tessa’s professional experience includes four years as Energy Manager at the University of the West of England, Bristol; work as a Design and Commissioning Engineer for Engineering Consultancy CYNA Ltd; and a Trainee Engineer position in the Reliability and Mechatronics Research department of TRW Conekt.
-Her practical energy management experience makes a useful contribution to the undergraduate Energy Management Module.
+Her practical energy management expertise makes an insightful contribution to the undergraduate Energy Management Module.

 - SUPERGEN 3+: Investigating the use of polymer optical fibres (POFs) for the condition monitoring of synthetic mooring ropes.
 This work is funded by the EPSRC through the SUPERGEN Marine program.

-Prior to these roles Tessa worked on the Horizon 2020 project, OPERA.
-This collaborative European project is working to reduce the cost of wave energy by trialling several marine innovations through a 24 month program of sea trials in the Bay of Biscay, Spain.
+- Horizon 2020 project, OPERA: This collaborative European project aimed to reduce the cost of wave energy by trialling several marine innovations through a 24 month program of sea trials in the Bay of Biscay, Spain.

 Academic and Professional Qualifications